This is a great day trip for those interested in sea kayaking in the bay.

 - 4:00 PM Arrive UQ shed

-Distance: about 15km (20km if the group is stronger at we go via St. Helena).
+Distance: about 15km (20km if the group is stronger and we go via St. Helena island).

-Moon: One day after the full moon (so high high tides, and low low tides, and a big tidal difference = stronger currents)
+Moon: Two days after the full moon (so relatively high high tides, and low low tides, and a big tidal difference = stronger currents)

 Paddle type: Sea kayaking